CaZual-T/CZT-Mega-Sync/README.md

     `Steam\steamapps\common\Ready Or Not\ReadyOrNot\Content\Paks`</br>
     `SteamLibrary\steamapps\common\Ready Or Not\ReadyOrNot\Content\Paks`</br>
 - Save Config.
-> [!IMPORTANT]
-      - Before downloading, if you have an existing mod folder please rename it to mod.czt</br>
-      - EXCEPTION(S): If you dont have a mods folder to begin with, skip this step.</br>
 - <b>Click Download!</b>

 ### How to use MegaCZT anytime after initial setup: